 Supporting our communities

-Our BP Schools Link programme, connecting BP professionals with local schools, has been running for over 45 years.
+Our BP Schools Link programme, connecting BP professionals with local schools, has been running for 50 years.

 Today, we are seeking to inspire more young people into STEM subjects through long term investments such as our £4.3 million Enterprising Science programme.

-We have supported UK arts and culture for over 35 years helping to connect societies with world class art, promoting ideas and inspiring creativity.
+We have supported UK arts and culture for over 50 years helping to connect societies with world class art, promoting ideas and inspiring creativity.
 Our investments are focused on support for leading institutions such as Tate Britain, the National Portrait Gallery, the Royal Opera House, the British Museum and the Royal Shakespeare Company.
-BP is a major corporate partner of Hull, UK City of Culture 2017 and will play a significant part in the 365 days of transformative culture planned for Hull this year.
+BP was a major corporate partner of Hull, UK City of Culture 2017 and played a significant part in the 365 days of transformative culture planned for Hull last year.

 Between 2008 - 2016 BP was a proud partner of the British Olympic Association and the British Paralympic Association, building upon the success of the partnerships we formed as a supporter of London 2012 and the 2014 Commonwealth Games in Glasgow.